3 Coverage Pitfalls to Avoid When Purchasing Poultry Farm InsuranceJune 20, 2019

 Most times, they are insured only for causes of loss like fire, collapse of building, or windstorm.
 If a farmer wishes to have full mortality coverage on their birds, they will almost certainly have to purchase a separate policy through a specialty market that is designed to offer this type of coverage.
 Still, these policies will often exclude specific diseases that have potentially large catastrophic effects on broad geographic areas.

 Avian Influenza presented a substantial risk to poultry growers across the United States several years ago and was, initially, not insurable on any farmowners policy nor most mortality policies.
 Avian Flu Insurance became available to protect poultry growers against the risk of financial losses due to a government order to depopulate, but farmers who chose to be insured only with a Farmowner’s Policy were left uninsured against losses arising from this disease.
+When it comes to insurance and Avian Flu, you and your flock can’t afford to ignore it.

 Likewise, agents experienced in insuring agricultural types of operations are able to help explain the nuances and point out potential coverage pitfalls to avoid when purchasing poultry farm insurance like the ones outlined above.
 If you need assistance or advisement in insuring your poultry operation, be sure to give one of our agricultural insurance agents a call at 1-800-537-6880 or 717-665-2283.
 We have been insuring agricultural risks, ranging from the small family farm to large corporate operations, for many decades!